shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-custom-deal.md

 - **Name** - Enter the name for the deal.
 - **Buyer** - If you are creating a deal from the **Deals** screen, select the buyer for whom you are creating the deal.
 Buyers can be listed using a
   Xandr member ID or (for external DSPs) using a buyer seat ID.
 For more information, see [Understanding Buyer Seat IDs](understanding-buyer-seat-ids.md).
-Note that some seat IDs are visible but aren't yet eligible for bidding: check[External DSPs Using Buyer Seat IDs](external-dsps-using-buyer-seat-ids.md) for the latest information.
+Note that some seat IDs are visible but aren't yet eligible for bidding: check [External DSPs Using Buyer Seat IDs](external-dsps-using-buyer-seat-ids.md) for the latest information.
 - **Code -** If you want to report on the deal using an external code (rather than the internal ID that Xandr assigns automatically), enter the code here.
 - **Start Date -** Enter the start date for the deal.
 - **End Date -** Enter the end date for the deal.
 This information is not required.
 A deal with no end date will be active until you cancel it.